 Carding Is a Growing Threat

 Cybercriminals are stepping up their game by adopting advanced bots that are capable of mirroring human behavior.
 These sophisticated bots are invisible to traditional protection measures.
-Website owners use gift card services from third-parties and integrate using APIs, which are a ripe target for attackers with card cracking going on completely undetected.
-The chargebacks from API-based carding attacks are a big negative surprise for site owners.
+Website owners use gift card services from third-parties and integrate using APIs, which are a ripe target for attackers with gift card fraud going on completely undetected.
+The chargebacks from API-based carding attacks are a big negative surprise for e-commerce site owners.